patricktouchette/snowfall/README.md

 # snowfall
-Snowfall uses HTML5 canvas with vaniila javascript to add a snow animation to a random image.
+Snowfall uses HTML5 canvas with vanilla javascript to add a snow animation to a random image.